kHarshit/kHarshit.github.io/_posts/2017-11-10-divide-and-conquer.md

 title: "Divide and Conquer"
 date: 2017-11-10
 categories: [Algorithms]
+excerpt: "The divide and conquer algorithm paradigm explained: breaking problems into subproblems, solving them recursively, and combining results."
 ---

 Say you want to go to Harvard for your graduate studies in a year.
 But, the academic fee of $40,000 is intimidating.
 And, with every passing week, it's getting worse.
 So, what do you do?